auth0/docs/articles/_includes/_test-this-endpoint.md

 Your can use our **Authentication API Debugger** extension to test this endpoint.
-Click on **Install Debugger** to go to the article that explains how to install it (you only have to do this once).
+Click on **Install Debugger** to go to the article that explains how (you only have to do this once).

 <%
   if(account.tenant.indexOf('.') !== -1){